sajji18/smart-lab-report/README.md

 **Client/FrontEnd:**

-- Django: Our web application framework of choice for building the frontend.
+- Django: Our web application framework of choice for building the backend.

 - Ajax: Used for asynchronous communication between the client and server, enhancing the user experience.

-- Sqllite3: The lightweight database engine, suitable for development and testing purposes.
+- Sqlite3: The lightweight database engine, suitable for development and testing purposes.

 - Google OAuth2: For secure authentication and authorization of users.